2020 Salt Lake City earthquake

-At 7:09 AM MDT on March 18, 2020, a 5.7 magnitude earthquake hit Salt Lake City, Utah, United States, with an epicenter 6 km north-northeast of Magna, Utah, beneath the site of the planned Utah Inland Port.
+At 7:09 a.m.
+MDT on March 18, 2020, a 5.7 magnitude earthquake hit Salt Lake City, Utah, United States, with an epicenter 6 km north-northeast of Magna, Utah, beneath the site of the planned Utah Inland Port.
 It was the first major earthquake to occur within the Salt Lake Valley since the city was founded, the state's strongest earthquake since the 1992 St. George earthquake, and the first earthquake of comparable magnitude to occur near Salt Lake City since 1962, when a magnitude 5.0 earthquake struck a similar location in Magna.

 Geology

 Salt Lake City lies at the eastern boundary of the Basin and Range Province.
 The major active fault zone is the normal Wasatch Fault that throws down to the west.
 The footwall (upthrown part) is formed by the Wasatch Range with part of the Great Basin lying in the hanging-wall (downthrown part), at one time filled by Lake Bonneville, with the Great Salt Lake forming the largest remnant.
 The fault zone is broken up into six segments that appear to rupture separately.
 Paleoseismic investigations indicate that 19 surface rupturing earthquakes have occurred in the last 6,000 years along the fault system.